Heidi Klum: America's Got Talent

 In March 2013, it was announced that Klum would be joining America's Got Talent, replacing Sharon Osbourne as a judge.
 She judged seasons 8 through 13 and the first season of America's Got Talent: The Champions before her departure was announced in February 2019.
 In February 2020, it was announced she would be back on the panel for the fifteenth season of the main series.
+In February 2025, it was announced Klum would again be departing the judging panel.

 Other work

-Klum is an artist, and she had several of her paintings appear in various art magazines in the U.S. On 27 September 2002, she dedicated a sculpture she painted called "Dog with Butterflies" to commemorate the role of rescue dogs in the aftermath of 11 September.
+Klum is an artist, and she had several of her paintings appear in various art magazines in the US.
+On 27 September 2002, she dedicated a sculpture she painted called "Dog with Butterflies" to commemorate the role of rescue dogs in the aftermath of 11 September.
 In 2004, Klum co-authored Heidi Klum's Body of Knowledge with Elle magazine editor Alexandra Postman.
 The book gives Klum's biography as well as her advice on becoming successful.
 Prior to that, Klum had been an occasional guest columnist for the German television network RTL's website.
 She wrote an essay for the German newspaper Die Zeit.

-In November 2006, Klum released her debut single "Wonderland", written for a series of television advertisements for the German retailer "Douglas".
+In November 2006, Klum released her debut single "Wonderland", written for a series of television advertisements for the German retailer Douglas.
 Proceeds were given to a children's charity in her hometown of Bergisch Gladbach.
 She contributed to her husband Seal's 2007 album System, singing the duet "Wedding Day", a song that Seal wrote for their wedding.